New Yorkers' easier commute is welcome post-storm progress

 President Barack Obama is to visit the city’s disaster areas on Thursday.

+Because of the size of the potential insurance payout, argument was underway over Sandy’s classification as a “post-tropical cyclone” when it made landfall in New Jersey on October 29 after blasting through the Caribbean as a hurricane.

+U.S. Senator Charles Schumer of New York said changing it from a cyclone to a hurricane would “increase deductibles for homeowners by tens of thousands of dollars” and urged the National Weather Service to resist any insurance company pressure to do so.

-At the start of the work week, commuter stress was eased by the opening of the Hugh Carey-Brooklyn Battery tunnel to buses only, the return of all Metro North and Long Island Railroad Lines but one and restoration of limited service on a New Jersey Transit train line into New York’s Penn Station.
+At the start of the work week, commuter stress was ratcheted down a notch by the opening of the Hugh Carey-Brooklyn Battery tunnel to buses only, the return of all Metro North and Long Island Railroad Lines but one and restoration of limited service on a New Jersey Transit train line into New York’s Penn Station.

 “I was really afraid of overcrowding today but the train was half full,” said Anne O‘Malley, 46, a marketer who rides NJ Transit from Maplewood, New Jersey, to New York.

-Since Sandy struck two weeks ago, O‘Malley has endured four hours of daily commuting - double her usual travel time - but it was closer to normal on Monday.
+Since Sandy struck two weeks ago, O‘Malley has endured four hours of daily commuting - double her usual travel time - but it got closer to normal on Monday.

 The railroad is concentrating on repairing all damaged trains, restoring damaged overhead wires and washed out tracks and aligning rails, said NJ Transit spokeswoman Nancy Snyder.

 Two major train lines from New Jersey into New York remain suspended.
-Commuters were urged to use alternatives provided by NJ Transit, including free bus trips to free or low-cost ferries across the Hudson River, some docking at 39th Street, others headed for lower Manhattan.
+Commuters were urged to use alternatives provided by NJ Transit, including free bus trips to free or low-cost ferries across the Hudson, some docking at 39th Street, others headed for lower Manhattan.

 “Things take time,” Snyder said.
 “Much like New Jerseyans sustained personal loss, the transit system suffered too.”

-New Jersey Governor Chris Christie tweeted that gas rationing in his state would end at 6 a.m. on Tuesday, although rationing continued in New York City under a system in which cars with odd- and even-numbered license plates can fill up only on alternate days.
+New Jersey Governor Chris Christie had previously said that Monday would mark the end of gas rationiing in his state, although it continued in New York City under a system in which cars with odd- and even-numbered license plates can fill up only on alternate days.

-Bloomberg said anecdotal evidence suggests “lines are shorter” and more gas stations have reopened, but the city’s restrictions on fuel purchases will remain in effect.